zhangtdavid/SimCity/README.md

 3. Choose "Existing local repository" and find this repo which you've just cloned.
 Use the "Import existing projects" wizard and click the checkbox next to the project named **SimCity201**.
 4. Click continue/finish, you should now have the entire project loaded into Eclipse.

-It is also suggested that you install EclEmma from the Eclipse Marketplace.
-This will be invaluable when writing tests.
-Contact @[timms](https://github.com/timms) if you have questions about using code coverage tools.

 ## Project Structure

 The SimCity201 project is divided between two code folders. `lib` is insignificant, it simply includes some 3rd-party libraries used by the Agent code.
 All of the important code is contained in `src`.